PavelKisliak/BitSerializer/README.md

 There is no mistake as JSON format supported any type at root level (and libraries which are used as base also supports this).

 #### Save std::map
-Due to the fact that the map key is used as a key in JSON, it must be convertible to a string (by default supported all of fundamental types), if you want to use your own class as a key, you can add conversion methods to it.
+Due to the fact that the map key is used as a key in JSON, it must be convertible to a string (by default supported all of fundamental types), This needs to proper serialization JavaScript objects. if you want to use your own class as a key, you can add conversion methods to it.
 You also can implement specialized serialization for your type of map in extreme cases.
 ```cpp
 std::map<std::string, int> testMap =
 	{ { "One", 1 },{ "Two", 2 },{ "Three", 3 },{ "Four", 4 },{ "Five", 5 } };